-The following analysis is based on the data supplied by 30 Fine Art BA Honours graduates from Newcastle University who responded to our survey.
+The following analysis is based on the data supplied by 11 Electrical and Electronic Engineering BEng Honours graduates from Newcastle University who responded to our survey.

-£14,000 was the average salary of all of the graduates who supplied us with salary details.
-This includes salary details of graduates working on a casual or part-time basis, as well as those working abroad where average salaries may be lower than the UK.
+£24,833 was the average salary of all of the graduates who supplied us with salary details.

 Below are examples of our 2009-2011 graduates' employment and further study destinations.

 |Electrical Engineer||Jaguar Land Rover|

 |Electrical Project Engineer||National Oilwell Varco|

 |Product Support Engineer||Control Techniques Ltd|